LuisTakeo/42-Cub3d/README.md

 ## elements
 ### TODO
-- throw all relevant elements on a struct
-- where elements end?
-- textures cant be duplicates
-- treat spaces on texture filenames
-- accept spacing on elements spacing
-- treat spaces and tabs
 - careful with \n and empty lines
 - "Error\n" followed by an explicit error message
 - dont accept elements after the map
 - 4294967297 overflow
 - treat errors like: "Error\n" followed by an explicit error message
+### DOING
+- throw all relevant elements on a struct
+- textures cardinal points cannot repeat
+- floor and ceiling colors line cannot repeat
+- treat spaces and tabs
 ### DONE
+- where elements end
 - RBG of the floor and celiing colors
 - receive elements in any order
 - textures are valid (exists, right extension, etc)